map from Google Maps

 more Mockingbirds elsewhere.
 There's always some at Winfrey Point.
 Probably

-Cardinals, Blue Jays; I've heard lots
+Cardinals, Blue Jays, Orioles, and I've heard lots

-of reports that the pelicans kettle htere.
+of reports that pelicans kettle there.
+I know orioles nest in this area

 Big Thicket - thick with trees along and extending